Withholding Taxes: New York

 - Withholding on supplemental wage payments, such as bonuses, is calculated differently depending on whether the payments are made simultaneously with, or separate from, regular wages.
 See Supplemental Wages.

 - Each year employers must provide copies of federal Form W-2, Wage and Tax Statement, to each employee from whom any amount of NYS income tax was withheld, or would have been withheld under the approved tables and other methods if the employee had claimed no more than one withholding allowance.
 A different due date applies to terminated employees.
-See Form W-2 Reporting.
+See Form W-2 Reporting Requirements.

 - NYS requires employers to keep the same records for state income tax purposes as is required to be kept for federal income tax purposes.
 Employers are also required to keep all records and information returns available for review by the Department of Taxation and Finance (DOTF).
 See Recordkeeping Requirements.